FEARFUL DOGS: OVERVIEW

 Ask him to touch several more times, until the man has passed, and then continue on your walk.
 If you do this every time he sees a scary man, he’ll decide that men with beards and sunglasses are good because they make the touch game happen!
 By changing your dog’s behavior – having him do something he loves rather than acting fearful – you can manage a scary encounter, and eventually change his emotional response to and association with something previously scary to him.

-Confidence-Building Games for Dogs
+Help Raise Confident Dogs With Confidence-Building Games for Dogs

 Like targeting, “Find it” is a behavior many dogs learn to love, and another game you can play to change your dog’s behavior in the presence of a fear-causing stimulus, eventually changing his emotional response.
 This is also another ridiculously easy and delightful game that any dog can play.